-So often I am asked, “What are the requirements to qualify for a construction loan?”.
-The short answer is, there are literally hundreds and hundreds of guidelines for each agency, Conventional, FHA and VA.
-In addition to these agency requirements, each lender may have “overlays”, requirements over and above the agency requirements.
+I am often asked, “What are the requirements to qualify for a construction loan?”.
+There are literally hundreds and hundreds of guidelines for each agency, Conventional, FHA and VA.
+In addition to these agency requirements, each lender may have “overlays”, requirements over and above the agency guidelines.
 It’s far easier to find out what a potential borrowers credentials are and then match them to the correct program.

 That being said, let me give you some of the key qualifications for each agency’s programs.

 Oher key factors –

 *Self Employment – your income will be mostly based on the net income you claimed on your taxes for the last 2 years.
 Non-cash expenses such as depreciation and depletion can be added back to your income.
 Keep in mind that about half of the per mile auto expense is for depreciation.